s265350/django-steam/README.md

 If you are running the server in the terminal, you have to stop it (CTRL-C) then create the superuser and restart the server.
 The *run.sh* script will start the server.

-If you are using Docker with the application, open the server container *django-steam-vue-backend* and go to the *Terminal*.
+If you are using Docker with the application, open the server container *django-steam-backend* and go to the *Terminal*.

 Once you opened the terminal, run this command in the terminal: